-We have received a steady stream of charges filed by the Standards Committees, and one new case in which charges have been laid by the Legal Complaints Review Officer.
+We have received a steady stream of charges filed by the Standards Committees.

 The Tribunal has continued to ensure those cases which could be progressed quickly were heard at the earliest possible date.

 Some administrative frustration occurs when events beyond the control of the Chair or Deputy Chair delay expeditious process.